decretist/Dissertation/Chapter0/chapter0.md

 From September 2007 to May 2009, I was a student in the History of Christianity MAR program at Yale Divinity School.
-Among the courses I took was a one on Latin Paleography that Richard and Mary Rouse of UCLA taught in the Beinecke Rare Book and Manuscript Library in Spring 2009.
+Among the courses I took was a one on Latin Paleography that Richard and Mary Rouse of UCLA taught in the Beinecke Rare Book and Manuscript Library.
 Although I had a general interest in applying my computing background to my academic work, I do not think I had heard of Digital Humanities as an academic discipline before I graduated from YDS, at least not by that name.